learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Get "<http://app.secret-store.svc.cluster.local">: dial tcp: lookup app.secret-store.svc.cluster.local: no such host

-This is expected since we haven’t yet deployed the secret store service.
+This is expected since you haven’t yet deployed the secret store service.

 _Keep the browser tab and above terminal window open_